AlexRossi6/GENERATE-FACES-WITH-SPECIFIC-ATTRIBUTES/README.md

 ## Conclusions

 The aim of this project was to develop a face generator and a conditional face generator able to generate new samples similar to training data according to user specified attributes.
 A Generative Adversarial network has been developed with a resulting FID score of 23.
-The most eective changes done to the GAN, that allowed us to obtain these results, have been the normalization of the images in the range [-1,1] and the usage of Leaky ReLU activation function.
+The most effective changes done to the GAN, that allowed us to obtain these results, have been the normalization of the images in the range [-1,1] and the usage of Leaky ReLU activation function.
 The conditional generator, for which the same architectures of the GAN have been used, gained in performance with a random normal kernel initializer.
 The FID score in the Conditional GAN has been computed by generating images with random labels taken from the CelebA dataset, and had a value of 12.